guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/entities.rst

 *Configure / Entities / New Entity / Import from Search*

-Then select the module name, and depending on your needs the relevant search.
+Then select the module name, and depending on your needs select the relevant search.

 **Linux hosts discovery:**